 acts of the Russian Federation in or against Ukraine, as well as

-to promote and co-ordinate evidence-gathering.
+to promote and co-ordinate the gathering of evidence.

 14. The Assembly also supports the need for thorough recording,